geocomPP/sdvwR/chapter.md

 function could equally be used (remember to type `library(plyr)` if needed).

-`join` requires all joining variables to have the same name, but this work has already been done [7].
-Once this preparation has been done, the join funtion is actually very simple:
+`join` requires all joining variables to have the same name, which has already been done [7].

 ~~~~ {.r}
 lnd@data <- join(lnd@data, crimeAg)